honghlin/honghlin.github.io/_pages/about.md

 I was supported by CMU Paul and James Wang Sercomm Presidential Graduate Fellowship for 2023-2024.
 I was also a student researcher in Google Research for 2024-2025, where I was supervised by Kevin Aydin and Peilin Zhong.

 Previously, I did my undergraduate at ACM Honors Class, Zhiyuan College, Shanghai Jiao Tong University.
-Besides, I was a visiting student at Division of Mathematical Science, Nanyang Technological University, host by Prof. [Yi Li](https://personal.ntu.edu.sg/yili/) and a research assistant at [ITCS](http://itcs.shufe.edu.cn/english/home.aspx), Shanghai University of Finance and Economics.
+Besides, I was a visiting student at Division of Mathematical Science, Nanyang Technological University, host by [Yi Li](https://personal.ntu.edu.sg/yili/) and a research assistant at [ITCS](http://itcs.shufe.edu.cn/english/home.aspx), Shanghai University of Finance and Economics.